-4.1.4 The ypwhich Command Is Inconsistent
+4.1.4 Why the ypwhich Command Might Be Inconsistent

 If you use the ypwhich command several times at the same client system, the answer you get back may vary because the YP server can change.
 The binding of a YP client to a YP server can change over time on a busy network, or when the YP servers are busy.

 Whenever possible, the system stabilizes at a point where all clients get acceptable response time from the YP servers.
 As long as your client system gets the YP service, it does not matter where the service comes from.
 A YP server often gets its own YP service from another YP server on the network.